 - Sub – Someone on the side lines i.e. A team has four guys on the pitch and one sub on the side lines.

-League organisers may pull players from the pitch that are not allowed to play.
-A team not adhering to the above regulations for a significant amount of time in the match may be recorded as a 10-0 forfeit by the league organiser.
-If you believe that an opposing side are not adhering to the ringer regulations, please speak to the league organiser during or before the match as soon as you can.
-If the league organiser is unavailable, please speak to the referee.
+venue supervisors may pull players from the pitch that are not allowed to play.
+A team not adhering to the above regulations for a significant amount of time in the match may be recorded as a 10-0 forfeit by the venue supervisor.
+If you believe that an opposing side are not adhering to the ringer regulations, please speak to the venue supervisor during or before the match as soon as you can.
+If the venue supervisor is unavailable, please speak to the referee.

 If a higher grade player has subbed on uninvited in a lower grade match, then action will be taken against that player.
 The team however should report this to the venue supervisor immediately.

-Note: On occasions local league organisers of new or developing leagues may choose to play variations on these regulations.
+Note: On occasions League Organisers/League Administrators for new or developing leagues may choose to play variations on these regulations.
 In which case this will be noted in the welcome email.

 (E) Ringers (Player regulations)